cxphong/software-documentation/Utils/workflow/protocol_design.md

 1. What happen when the system scale up?
 2. What happen when the system change its behaviour?
 3. What happen when the system add more commponents?
 4. How to hanlde failure?
-(Fault tolerance)
+(Fault tolerance), Detect failure
 5. How to make system more stateble and robust?
 6. How to make system secured?
 ```